-"BRADY" OUT2NEWS PET OF THE WEEK
+"REESE" OUT2NEWS PET OF THE WEEK

-Would you like your pet to be the Out2News "Pet of the Week?"
+Would you like YOUR pet to be the Out2News "Pet of the Week?"

 Just send us your pet's name & photo to: firstname.lastname@example.org and we will notify you by email when they have been selected.

 Martin County School Board Selects Mr. Michael Maine as New Superintendent of Schools

 Martin County - The Martin County School Board selected Mr. Michael Maine as the Martin County School District’s next Superintendent of Schools during its Regular Meeting on March 21, 2023.

 “It is evident to anyone who comes into contact with him that Mr. Maine is an exceptionally talented educator and skilled, thoughtful leader,” School Board Chair Marsha B. Powers shared.
 “We feel confident that he will build upon the positive momentum and foundation established under Dr. Millay's leadership, and continue to move our district forward as we pursue our Mission of educating all students for success.”